jsuarezruiz/awesome-monodevelop/README.md

 - [XAMLator](https://github.com/ylatuya/XAMLator): Is a live XAML previewer for Xamarin.Forms.
 Change something in your view's XAML in Visual Studio and you preview it live in your device or simulator!.
 - [XCodeCleaner.Addin](https://github.com/g0rdan/XCodeCleaner.Addin): The plugin for Visual Studio for Mac.
 It helps clean Xcode cache folders directly from vs4mac.

+# Samples

+- [vs-xplat-extensibility-samples](https://github.com/gundermanc/vs-xplat-extensibility-samples): Unified extensibility samples that work on Visual Studio for Windows and Visual Studio for Mac.

 ## Tools

 - [MonoDevelop.Analyzers](https://github.com/Therzok/MonoDevelop.Analyzers): Set of analyzers that can be used when working on MonoDevelop (and its dependencies).